mpanighetti/dnd5e-feats/feats/beastlands-touched.md

 - **Prerequisite:** None
 - **Repeatable:** No

 You have an innate connection to the plane of beasts.
-This connection could come from being born in or having long resided in the Beastlands, or could have been granted by magical means, such as divine intervention ofrom a deity or other entity that resides in the Beastlands.
+This connection could come from being born in or having long resided in the Beastlands, or could have been granted by magical means, such as magical intervention from a deity or other entity that resides in the Beastlands.
 This connection grants you the following benefits:

 - You either gain darkvision to a distance of 60 feet, or you gain advantage on Wisdom (Perception) checks that rely on smell or hearing (choose one when you select this feat).
 - You can use natural features, such as your bite or claws, to make unarmed strikes.
 When you hit with them, the strike deals 1d6 + your Strength modifier damage (choosing from bludgeoning, piercing, or slashing damage when you select this feat), instead of the normal unarmed strike damage.